typischmann/retail-crm/README.md

 # retail-crm
-It is the development branch of this porject, all changes should be commited on this branch at first
+It is the development branch of this project, all changes should be committed on this branch at first

 OS: Windows

-Java Enviroment: JRE 7
+Java Environment: JRE 7

 DataBase: Postgres 9.3 (pgAdmin)

 WebServer: Tomcat 7

 Documentation Tool: Maven